-A certain entity (in this case, an utterance) has what Searle calls deontic powers in virtue of the fact that the participants involved (for example, as speaker and as hearer) have imposed those powers on the entity in question.
+As seen in Chapters 4 and 5, a certain entity (in this case, an utterance) has what Searle calls deontic powers in virtue of the fact that the participants involved (for example, as speaker and as hearer) have imposed those powers on the entity in question.
 Such an imposition must rest always on a foundation of “brute facts,” by which Searle means facts of natural science, facts which obtain independently of all human institutions, including language.
 In the final part of Construction Searle rightly attacks those who hold that reality consists of social facts all the way down, so that the facts of the natural sciences would be no different in this respect from facts concerning politics or styles in footwear.
 Certainly the sentences of natural science are parts of social reality—but, as Searle shows, the same cannot be said, on pain of absurdity, of the facts which make these sentences true.

-Unfortunately, however, Searle misinterprets the implications of his own insight when he takes it to imply that social reality must in every case be made up of physical parts.
-On almost every page of Construction Searle either assumes, or states explicitly, or employs examples and arguments which reinforce, the thesis that the X term in his formula must be a part of physical reality.
+Unfortunately, however, as I have argued repeatedly in Chapters 4 and 5, Searle misinterprets the implications of his own insight when he takes it to imply that social reality must in every case be made up of physical parts.
+On almost every page of Construction Searle either assumes, or states explicitly, or employs examples and arguments that reinforce, the thesis that the X term in his formula must be a part of physical reality.
 This is so even in those cases where there is some iteration involved, so that the Y term resulting from the imposition of deontic powers on an initial X term itself serves as the X term in a new application of the formula.
 For the X and Y (and Z . . .) terms within the scope of a given instance of the formula are in any case identical: they differ only as to the descriptions under which they fall in different contexts.
 All human institutions, from money and marriage to government, property, and inheritance are, Searle repeatedly suggests, to be understood in terms of a reading of the formula in which the ultimate X term is physical in nature.

-This insistence that the X term must be part of physical reality (of the realm of what, in Searle’s idiolect, are called “brute facts”) derives from Searle’s standpoint as a naturalist, which is to say, as a defender of the view according to which everything in reality is governed by the laws of physics 42

-(and thus also by the laws of chemistry, biology, neurology, and so forth).
-The challenge which Searle embraces in Construction is precisely that of building an ontology that is both realist about social reality and naturalist in just this sense.
+This insistence that the X term must be part of physical reality (of the realm of what, in Searle’s idiolect, are called “brute facts”) derives from Searle’s standpoint as a naturalist, which is to say, as a defender of the view according to which everything in reality is governed by the laws of physics.
+The challenge that Searle embraces in Construction is precisely that of building an ontology that is both realist about social reality and naturalist in just this sense.

 “Realism,” here, means the opposite of fictionalism.
 It consists in the doctrine that social reality exists, that entities such as claims, prices, financial transactions, elections, trials, and weddings are not mere fictions and that our talk of such entities is not a mere collection of roundabout ways of talking about other things.